dkhanhnguyen/MLProject_BankChurn/README.md

 Dataset Description
 The dataset contains 10,000 entries and includes the following information:

-•	_RowNumber_: a unique identifier for each entry
+•	RowNumber: a unique identifier for each entry

 •	CustomerId: the ID of the customer, which is also a unique identifier for each entre